-Sabrina Corlette is a Research Professor and Project Director at the Health Policy Institute at Georgetown University in Washington, D.C.
+Sabrina Corlette is a Senior Research Fellow and Project Director at Georgetown University's Center on Health Insurance Reforms in Washington, D.C.
 There she directs research on health insurance reform issues as they affect consumers and patients.
 Her areas of focus include regulation of private health insurance plans and markets and implementation of new insurance market rules under health care reform.
+She also serves as an Adjunct Professor to the Georgetown University Law Center.

 Prior to joining the Institute faculty, Ms. Corlette was Director of Health Policy Programs at the National Partnership for Women & Families, where she provided policy expertise and strategic direction for the organization's advocacy on health care reform, with a particular focus on insurance market reform, benefit design, and the quality and affordability of health care.